Important Dates & Information:

 MS in Architecture Design and Research degree concentrations:

-The degree introduces participants to design and research methods and new knowledge in digital technologies, material systems, design and health, and conservation.
+The degree introduces participants to design and research methods and new knowledge in digital and material technologies and design and health.
 Taubman College's Master of Science (MS) is an intensive 3 term (10 month) post-professional academic degree with a focus on design research.
 Master of Science Degree Concentrations include:

 MS in Architecture Design and Research Incoming Merit-Based Scholarships